nuprl/TypeWeaver/ECOOP_AE_Submission_Document.md

 - Adding a new dataset
     1. Create a new directory in `data/full/original/`, e.g.
        `data/full/original/new-dataset`.
-    2. Add package directories to `data/full/original/new-dataset/`.
+    2. For each JavaScript project you want to add to the dataset, add it to `data/full/original/new-dataset`.
-    3. If a package has `.d.ts` type declarations, add them to `data/full/groundtruth/`.
+    3. If a project has `.d.ts` type declarations, add them to `data/full/groundtruth/`.
-    4. Install the package dependencies' type declarations to `data/full/node_modules/`.
+    4. Install the project dependencies' type declarations to `data/full/node_modules/`.
     5. `make full` does not need to be updated to handle the new dataset.
     6. `src/R/figures.R` will need to be updated.
 The container can be rebuilt